christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/README.md

 ---

 ## Notes
-  - [NOTE 1]: Sometimes the <i>efetch</i> API calls in PubMed fail.
+  - [NOTE 1] : Sometimes the <i>efetch</i> API calls in PubMed fail.
 Consequently, some abstracts might not be successfully retrieved.
                The script prints the name of the PMID files (e.g. 'rett_syndrome.json') that haven't been completed.
 If all the abstract have been successfully extracted the script prints the message: "All abstracts have been extracted successfully!".
                In the case of API failure, in order to retrieve all the abstracts the script should be executed iteratively until the message that indicates the success is printed.
-  - [NOTE 2]: We utilise the [4 provided models](https://allenai.github.io/scispacy/) (CRAFT, JNLPBA, BC5CDR, BIONLP13CG) to
+  - [NOTE 2] : We utilise the [4 provided models](https://allenai.github.io/scispacy/) (CRAFT, JNLPBA, BC5CDR, BIONLP13CG) to
                extract a wide range of entity types.
-  - [NOTE 3]: In the implementation, we hypothesize that all the supported linkers are used.
+  - [NOTE 3] : In the implementation, we hypothesize that all the supported linkers are used.
 If this is not the case comment-out lines of code accordingly in the ```6_entity_linking_merge.py --date [--input_path]``` script and adjust also the
                ```merge_linkers_scispacy``` function.
+  - [NOTE 4] : When the next character of an entity is not one of the following: " ", <, >, (, ), . (in the end of the sentence), then
+               expand the entity as far as the aforementioned restriction holds.
+For example, if a medication with the name <i>drug</i>
+               is detected and it is <i>drug4.2%</i> in the context, then the <i>drug</i> entity is expanded to <i>drug4.2%</i>.

 Please cite our work when using this software.